-CHICAGO, Ill, July 11.-All of the speeches presenting the names of aspirants for the Democratic nomination for President had been made when the convention adjourned last night and balloting was fixed for the first thing this morning.
-In consequence, the hosts which gathered in the Coliseum filled every inch of space long b 'ore 10 o'clock, and by that hour people were being turned away by the doorkeepers.
+CHICAGO, Ill., July 11 .- All of the speeches presenting the names of aspirants for the Democratic nomination for President had been made when the convention adjourned last night and balloting was fixed for the first thing this morning.
+In consequence, the hosts which gathered in the Coliscum filled every inch of space long b 'ore 10 o'clock, and by that hour people were being turned away by the doorkeepers.
 The delegates were slow in gathering and the hour passed with few in their places.

-The managers for the various candidates were early in consultation, partly to devise means to prevent a gressman W. J. Bryan of Nebraska and partly to consider plans to advance the interests of their respective candidates
+The managers for the various canlidates were early in consultation, partly to devise means to prevent a repetition of the stampede of ex-Congressman W. J. Bryan of Nebraska and partly to consider plans to advance the interests of their respective candidates.